Data-Science-for-Linguists-2022/Child-Vocab-Development/README.md

 ## Licenses

-The non-code parts of this project are licensed under Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0).
+The non-code parts of the project are licensed under Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0).
 See [`LICENSE-non_code.md`](https://github.com/Data-Science-for-Linguists-2022/Child-Vocab-Development/blob/main/LICENSE-non_code.md) for more information.
-The rest of this project is licensed under GNU General Public License Version 3 (GPLv3).
+The rest of the project is licensed under GNU General Public License Version 3 (GPLv3).
 See [`LICENSE.md`](https://github.com/Data-Science-for-Linguists-2022/Child-Vocab-Development/blob/main/LICENSE.md) for more information.